2012 Formula One World Championship: Round 3 – China Shanghai International Circuit

-Round 4 – Bahrain
+Round 4 – Bahrain International Circuit

 In the face of ongoing media speculation and public pressure to cancel the race due to ongoing political instability in Bahrain, the FIA released a statement at the Chinese Grand Prix confirming that the Bahrain Grand Prix would go ahead as planned.
 The week preceding the Grand Prix saw a renewed wave of protests against the government's attempts use the race to "tell the outside world that the whole thing is back to normal", while human rights organisations including Amnesty International criticised the decision to hold the race amid the violent crackdowns.
 Three days before the race, a group of Force India mechanics travelling in an unmarked hire car were involved in a petrol bombing incident at an impromptu roadblock and were briefly exposed to tear gas fired by security forces.
 There were no injuries or damage, but two of the mechanics involved chose to leave the country.
 The team later announced their intentions to race despite the incident.

 Sebastian Vettel qualified on pole, his first since the 2011 Brazilian Grand Prix.
 Heikki Kovalainen qualified sixteenth, the second time Caterham (and its predecessor, Team Lotus) advanced beyond the first qualifying period in dry conditions.
 Vettel went on to win the race – becoming the fourth winner in as many races – after spending much of the race defending against Kimi Räikkönen.
 Having started eleventh, Räikkönen used an extra set of soft tyres to move up through the field.
 His team-mate, Romain Grosjean, finished third.
 Grosjean had initially shown the pace to challenge Vettel's lead, but unlike Räikkönen, he did not have an extra set of fresh tyres, and lost touch with the reigning World Champion after the first set of stops.
 Lewis Hamilton finished eighth, once again hampered by slow pit stops.
 He was later involved in an altercation with Nico Rosberg that saw Rosberg referred to the stewards for forcing Hamilton beyond the boundary of the circuit while defending his position, but he escaped without penalty.
 Hamilton went on to finish eighth, while team-mate Jenson Button was forced to retire two laps from the end of the race after reporting an unusual vibration from the differential.
 Daniel Ricciardo was involved in early contact that saw the Australian driver slide down the order from sixth at the start to fifteenth by the end of the race, having spent most of the Grand Prix caught behind Vitaly Petrov.
 Vettel's win gave him a four-point lead in the championship over Hamilton, while Mark Webber's fourth consecutive fourth place secured third overall.
 Red Bull Racing took the lead from McLaren in the World Constructors' Championship, while Lotus's double podium moved them into third overall.

 Sebastian Vettel won his first race of the 2012 season in Bahrain.

 The decision to hold the race despite the ongoing protests made it one of the most controversial Grands Prix in the sport's sixty-year history.